-The Guffey Bridge was intially built to aide mining operations, and Native-American petroglyphs scratched on river rock.
+The Guffey Bridge was initially built to aide mining operations.
+Native-American petroglyphs are scratched into river rock.

 Follow Swan Falls Road south from Kuna for roughly 7.8 miles until you see the BLM sign pointing you to the very obvious butte.
 A gravel and then 4WD road leads to its summit where you will find an observation deck and survey marker.
-To make the ascent a little more sporting, I turned off the Swan Falls Road, parked and rode my mountain bike to the top in 1.25 miles.
+To make the ascent a little more sporting, park and ride your mountain bike 1.25 miles to the top!

 Initial Point served as the starting point for mapping out Idaho's boundaries.
 Every point in Idaho is referenced back to Initial Point.

 Did you know that there used to be volcanic action around this area, long ago?
 It's true, and Kuna Caves are still here to prove it.
 Some say that in the past, this cave, along with other caves along a lava tube, used to run underground from a little South of Kuna Cave Road, all the way to the Snake River.
 Some even believe that old nomadic Indian tribes may have used these lava tubes to get to the Snake River underground, but no one has been able to verify this claim.
-Though no longer available to public access, the Kuna Caves are still a large part of Kuna's heritage.
+The Kuna Caves are a large part of Kuna's heritage.